nikenlr/QnA-Generator/README.md

   The system checks the selected QnA pairs for similarity against a stored dataset to ensure uniqueness.
 - Step 6: Save QnA Pairs

-  Selected and unique QnA pairs are appended to a CSV file for further use.
+  Selected and unique QnA pairs are appended to a CSV file [QnA_Result (2).csv] for further use.

 ## Example Context and Output
 - Input Example